When Your Mind Won’t Shut Off at Night

 Nighttime rumination often has less to do with the content of the thoughts and more to do with the state of the nervous system.

-For people who have lived with chronic anxiety, this process can become familiar.
+For people who have lived with anxiety for a long time, this process becomes familiar in a particular way.

 In many cases, this persistent mental activity reflects the deeper anxiety patterns described in Why Anxiety Persists Even After Years of Self-Work.